drawablex86/notes.archived/_notes/Public/How to learn anything.md

 I find something similar to discussed by Marshall and Stan in [Draftsmen](https://player.fm/series/draftsmen) podcast that talks about discovering your art parents.

+You might be also interested in finding more about [[Anki App for Flash Card learning]]